-- thoroughly cleaned with mild detergent, alkaline products and a soft brush may be used. - Never use compounds or other special treatments to clean the titanium muffler, as they will remove the finish on the outer surface of the muffler. - Even the smallest amounts of oil, such as from oily towels or fingerprints, will leave stains on the titanium muffler, which can be removed with a mild detergent. - Note that the thermally induced discoloring of the portion of the exhaust pipe leading into the titanium muffler is normal and cannot be removed.
+- Never use compounds or other special treatments to clean the titanium mufflers, as they will remove the finish on the outer surface of the mufflers. - Even the smallest amounts of oil, such as from oily towels or fingerprints, will leave stains on the titanium mufflers, which can be removed with a mild detergent. - Note that the thermally induced discoloring of the portion of the exhaust pipe leading into the titanium mufflers is normal and cannot be removed.